Meet our Board of Directors

 Terrell is the owner of Modern Fire and Security Services, a low-voltage fire and security solutions company located in Grand Rapids.

 James Peacock III

 James Peacock III is a Grand Rapids, MI native who is passionate about his community.
 In September 2021, James began his work with Downtown Grand Rapids Inc., as the Economic Opportunity Organizer.
 In this role, James is essential in leading the workforce development strategies for the Lyon Square project.
 He is a champion for diversity of people and thoughts.

 Outside of his day job, James is the Founder of Grand Rapids Community Work, a local nonprofit committed to making sure men in the community have resources and everyday opportunities.
 James also enjoys spending time with his kids, puppy, and beautiful wife, Janielle.

-Courtney Howe is the Vice President of Website Development & Digital Marketing of X(US) Hosting, a Grand Rapids-based website design and marketing agency that specializes in serving the small business community in West Michigan and beyond.
+Courtney Howe is the President of The Yellow Umbrella Creative, a Grand Rapids-based website design and marketing agency that specializes in serving the small business community in West Michigan and beyond.
 She is passionate about empowering women, the LGBTQ+ community, and all underrepresented groups to grow their businesses through organic marketing practices and meaningful connections.